 In a move the company termed part of the board’s “ongoing succession planning process,” CNBC reported, Joly was replaced as CEO by former chief financial officer Corie Barry in June 2019, just six months before news of COVID-19 began making headlines.
 Barry is Best Buy’s first female CEO.

 Barry can be credited for leveraging the momentum Joly built, at least initially.
 After a brief dip in spring 2020, when the pandemic essentially shut down the economy, the stock rose over the next several months and held steady until Nov.
 22, 2021, when it saw its highest-ever price of $141.94 before closing at $138.
 However, a downward trend that began shortly after that has yet to ease, and the stock has lost all the gains it made earlier in Barry’s tenure.

 In 1966, Richard Schulze founded Best Buy, then known as Sound of Music.
 The name held until 1981, when a fateful tornado changed everything.
 After weathering the disaster, Sound of Music employees gathered in the parking lot to sell damaged goods, attracting spectators who wanted to see the storm’s aftermath as well as customers who wanted to get the “best buy.”
 Two years later, Sound of Music changed its tune and rebranded itself as Best Buy.

-Best Buy operates more than 1,000 large-format stores in North America as of June 2018 and has its own Best Buy credit card products.
+Best Buy operates more than 1,000 stores in North America as of November 2021 and has its own Best Buy credit card products.
 More than 80% of Best Buy’s stock is held by institutions.
 Financial service companies The Vanguard Group Inc. and Blackrock Inc. hold the most shares as of November, with more than 49 million shares between them.